Creating a floor plan (ADVANCED)

 Copying

-For copying into a different layer, you must always create a new layer (not possible to paste into another existing layer).
+• You can copy within the same layer, or copy into other layers.
+Just make sure both the copy and paste layers are editable.
 Copy all the elements you want to duplicate to the second layer and “Paste Features As New Vector Layer”.
 Make sure the file type is ESRI shapefile, so that you will be able to edit the vectors in the new layer.

 • It is also possible to create shapes that are lines.
 Create a new layer that is "GeometryType: LineString".